ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Group Manager exports a single group-collection resource, with resource type "core.osc.gcoll" defined in {{iana-rt}} of this document.
 The interface for the group-collection resource defined in {{interactions}} allows the Administrator to:

-* Retrieve the complete list of existing OSCORE groups.
+* Retrieve the list of existing OSCORE groups.

-* Retrieve a partial list of existing OSCORE groups, by applying filter criteria.
+* Retrieve the list of existing OSCORE groups matching with specified filter criteria.

 * Create a new OSCORE group, specifying its invariant group name and, optionally, its configuration.